Safety around horses is critical for me and for you and your horse.

-Please have your horse, pony, mule or donkey haltered, cooperative and relaxed upon my arrival.
-It is not fair to expect one to be ready if it is or past feeding time, buddies are not nearby, if one has been stalled or isolated for a long period of time, or if there is any undue stress happening.
+Please have your horse, pony, mule or donkey ready: haltered, cooperative and relaxed upon my arrival.
+It is not fair to expect one to be ready if it is during feeding time, buddies are not nearby, if one has been stalled or isolated for a long period of time, or if there is any undue stress happening.
 Safety is priority.
 Extra fee applies per horse, donkey, etc. for me to catch them and bring them in to trim.

 Weather is usually not a problem for me - I get acclimated seasonally.
 Nonetheless, rain ruins tools; winter wind can be too severe; deep, slippery mud is hazardous; and direct sun in summer without shade make my job more difficult.
 Barns and shelters with adequate lighting are a must during extreme weather.
 Other than that, I trim just about anywhere the horses are comfortable.